gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 It needs to be noted that independent if SCTP padding or DTLS padding is used the padding is not taken into account by the SCTP congestion control.
-Extensive use of padding has potential for worsen congestion situations as the SCTP association will consume more bandwidth than its derived share by the congestion control.
+Extensive use of padding has potential to worsen congestion situations as the SCTP association will consume more bandwidth than its derived share by the congestion control.